top of page

 AI’s role in the franchise: Think of it as your script supervisor and continuity editor.
 It tracks every scene: product usage, feature adoption, sentiment shifts, and flags where the story might be drifting.
 Predictive analytics can even forecast potential churn or highlight expansion opportunities before they appear in the script.

 But here’s the thing: data doesn’t decide the story arc.
 The CSM does.
 AI can show you the footage; only you know what story it’s telling.
+AI is the lens, not the vision!

 Act II: Continuity and Character Development - Keeping the Story Cohesive